 What is Sound Therapy?

-The BAST Method
+The BAST Method of Sound Therapy

 The BAST method of sound therapy combines carefully considered therapeutic sound techniques which have been shown to affect physiology, neurology and psychology with a form of reflective enquiry (a kind of questioning).
 This approach has been shown to be very effective at improving health and wellbeing.